 In high school I began to develop a musical vocabulary, and soon after began to write music.
 Outside of pop music, my earliest influences were Sarah McLachlan & Tori Amos.

 2007 marked a year of change in my life, and launched me forward toward a more personal songwriting style that, in part, facilitated communication with God.
 During this time, I also started to seek Jesus as my savior.
 Music and songwriting became an outlet for expression towards God, and prayer.
 Lyrically, the music has often discussed Christ as deity, eschatological thought scenes, and issues of lust and sexuality.

 The first campaign to promote my music commercially was in 2013 with the release of the EP Campaign One; and the corresponding digital release of the acoustic collection Aquarian Floods.
 Both releases included the showcasing single "Flamingo Fandango".

 My personal writings have continued since then along with annual recordings.

-I hope, in reading this, that you enjoy This Intangible Existence.
-If you would like to contact me personally, my email address is listed below.
+I hope you enjoy This Intangible Existence.
+If you would like to contact me personally, my email address is linked below.